-To maintain a high and stable level of employment by supporting the diversification and strengthening the modernisation of the Borough's economy whilst ensuring that opportunities for new growth and retention of existing businesses are linked to meeting the needs of the local community, respecting local environmental impacts.
+To maintain a high and stable level of employment by supporting the diversification and strengthening the modernisation of the Borough's economy whilst ensuring that opportunities for new growth, retention and expansion of existing businesses are linked to meeting the needs of the local community, respecting the local environment.

-Develop the local economy and meet local employment needs by providing a sufficient number and variety of employment locations and opportunities, including the review of existing under used and derelict sites, whilst respecting local environmental impacts.
+Develop the local economy to meet local employment, higher education and learning needs by providing a sufficient number and variety of employment and educational locations and opportunities, including the review of existing under used and derelict sites, whilst respecting the local environment.